 The SMART Box tool helps you understand and compare the costs of small business financing.
-It does this by giving you 5 different ways to measure the cost of your loan so that you can compare it to other loan products as you shop around.
-SMART Box then defines each measurement (such as APR) in plain English so that you know what you are looking at.
+It does this by giving you five different ways to measure the cost of your loan so you can compare it to other loan products as you shop around.
+SMART Box then defines each measurement (such as APR) in plain English so you know what you are looking at.

-The need for a tool like Smart Box arose because short term loan providers often describe the cost of their loans using something other than APR (the measurement most consumers are familiar with).
-They do this because short term loans almost always have higher APRs than long term loans.
-What resulted was a confusing, irregular mix or measurements that left business owners in the dark.
+The need for a tool like Smart Box arose because short-term lenders often describe the cost of their loans using something other than APR (the measurement most consumers are familiar with).
+They do this because short-term loans almost always have higher APRs than long-term loans.
+The results were confusing, irregular measurements that left business owners in the dark.

 How SMART Box Can Help You

-The SMART Box tool will help give you a better picture of your total cost of capital when you are analyzing a potential loan.
-This will allow you to:
+The SMART Box tool provides a better picture of your total cost of capital, allowing you to:

-- Easily compare it to similar loan products
+- Easily compare a potential loan to similar loan products

-Additionally, here is a list of common cost metrics that the SMART Box disclosure will give you:
+Here is a list of common cost metrics that the SMART Box disclosure provides: